Techniv/node-cmd-conf/README.md

 	var myPort = params.listenPort;
 	var verbose = params.verbose;
 ```
-If you give a simple string to the `configure()` method, witch epresente the path of
+If you give a simple string to the `configure()` method, witch represent the path of
-a JSON file, cmd-conf try to resolv path and load config from this file.
+a JSON file, cmd-conf try to resolve path and load config from this file.

 -----------------------------------------------------------------
-_More information comming soon_
+_More information coming soon_